LucasP1vko/rock-paper-scissors-game/README.md

 ### Media

-- Colour palette was extracted from image and generated on [Coolors](https://coolors.co/) the super fast color palettes generator.
-- All photos used on the HOME and GALLERY page were taken by [LucasP1vko(Myself)](https://github.com/LucasP1vko/) usind [Nikon D90]() camera.
-- The images editing was done in [Adobe Photoshop Express](https://www.adobe.com/ie/products/photoshop-express.html).
-- The images compression was done in [TinyPng](https://tinypng.com/)
+- Graphics for rock paper and scissors and player and cpu icons got from [ClipartMax](https://www.clipartmax.com/middle/m2H7K9d3Z5i8H7K9_cpu-icon-circle/).
+- Camp nou stadion image used as background image got from [Freeimages](https://www.freeimages.com/photo/the-nou-camp-1225210).
 - Fonts used in creating this website comes from[Google Fonts](https://fonts.google.com/).
-- Wordclouds used to create hero images on each page was generated in [Free onlin wordclouds generator](https://www.wordclouds.com/)
-- Synonyms for word clouds comes from [Thesaurus](https://www.thesaurus.com/) synonyms and anthonyms library.
 - Icons used in README file comes from [Unicode Emoji Charts](https://unicode.org/emoji/charts/full-emoji-list.html#1f30d)
 - The artwork used on top of style.css file was generated in [ASCII art generator](https://www.ascii-art-generator.org/).
-- Button used in contact form on CONTACT page was generated in [CSS Button Generator](https://cssbuttongenerator.com/).
+- Restart game Button was generated in [CSS Button Generator](https://cssbuttongenerator.com/).
 - The icons in the footer and navbar were taken from [Font Awesome](https://fontawesome.com/)

 <br>